 Born in 1971 in Geneva to American parents, Bove was raised in Berkeley, California and studied at New York University.
 The artist joined David Zwirner in 2011.
 In 2015, The Plastic Unit marked her first solo exhibition at the gallery's London location.
 On view November through December 2016 at 525 and 533 West 19th Street in New York, David Zwirner presented Polka Dots, a solo show of the artist’s new work.

 Bove's large-scale sculptures are often exhibited outdoors and in public spaces.
 Opening November 18, 2017, The Contemporary Austin will present new and recent sculpture by the artist in the meadow of Laguna Gloria.
-Her work is currently on view in Women of Venice at the Swiss Pavilion at 57th Venice Biennale, where she was invited to respond to the legacy of Swiss artist Alberto Giacometti (1901-1966).
+Her work was on view in Women of Venice at the Swiss Pavilion at 57th Venice Biennale, where she was invited to respond to the legacy of Swiss artist Alberto Giacometti (1901-1966).
 In 2016, the artist's steel-beam sculpture, Lingam, was installed in City Hall Park in New York as part of the summer group exhibition, The Language of Things, organized by Public Art Fund.
 In 2013, she created a series of sculptures specially for the High Line at the Rail Yards in New York.
 The project, entitled Caterpillar, was commissioned by High Line Art and ran through 2014.

 Bove's work has been the subject of solo exhibitions at prominent institutions that include The Museum of Modern Art, New York; The Common Guild, Glasgow (both 2013); Palais de Tokyo, Paris (2010); Horticultural Society of New York (2009); Blanton Museum of Art, The University of Texas at Austin (2006); Kunsthalle Zürich; Institute of Contemporary Art, Boston (both 2004); and Kunstverein Hamburg (2003).
 Major group exhibitions include Documenta 13, Kassel, Germany (2012); 54th Venice Biennale (2011); and the Whitney Biennial, Whitney Museum of American Art, New York (2008).